-Industrial land uses are a major source for employment in Saint Paul.
+Industrial land uses are a major source for employment in Saint Paul and are are a significant net positive payer of property taxes, relative to the City services consumed.
 They have traditionally been defined as manufacturing, processing, warehousing, transportation of goods and utilities.
-More contemporary uses, driven by technological advances, include medical tech and small-scale production.
-The intent is for this land use type to remain adaptable, relevant and supportive of well-paying jobs with low barriers to entry and a growing tax base.
+More contemporary uses, driven by technological advances, include medical tech and limited production and processing.